skanct/mac-playbook/README.md

 2. **Clone or Download This Repository**: Save it to your local machine.
 3. **Prepare Your Environment**:
     1. Navigate to the repository's directory.
-    2. Create a Python virtual environment: `python -m venv venv`
+    2. Create a Python virtual environment: `python3 -m venv venv`
     3. Activate the virtual environment: `. venv/bin/activate`
 4. **Install Ansible**:
     1. Upgrade Pip for the latest features and security improvements: `pip3 install --upgrade pip`
     2. Install Ansible to manage your setup: `pip3 install ansible`
-5. **Install Required Ansible Roles**: Run `ansible-galaxy install -r requirements.yml` in the directory to prepare your environment.
-6. **Run the Playbook**: Execute `ansible-playbook main.yml --ask-become-pass` and enter your macOS account password when prompted for the 'BECOME' password.
+5. **Run the Playbook**: Execute `ansible-playbook main.yml --ask-become-pass` and enter your macOS account password when prompted for the 'BECOME' password.

 > **Troubleshooting**: If you encounter Homebrew errors, you may need to accept Xcode's license or address other issues.
 Use `brew doctor` to diagnose and fix these problems.